 Furthermore, our hearts ought to delight in dressing modestly and respectfully as a reflection of our heart’s desire to show honour and respect for our Bridegroom, The King of Kings, Yahushua Messiah.

-We see a vivid illustration of this principle in Proverbs.
+We see this principle illustrated in Proverbs.

 A Little Phrase In Proverbs